-- 1853 newspaper reports – This compilation features articles from The Alleganian, a Cumberland newspaper, The Sun, a Baltimore newspaper, and The Evening Star, a D. C. newspaper.
+- 1853 newspaper reports – This compilation features articles from The Alleganian, a Cumberland newspaper, The Sun, a Baltimore newspaper, and four D. C. newspapers.
 Stories from The Alleganian chronicle the burgeoning coal trade.

 - 1854 newspaper reports includes entries from The Alleganian (Cumberland) and The Sun (Baltimore).
 Some dates during the boating season were missing.
 You can also view the boat departures in tabular form.

 - 1857 newspaper reports from the weekly Democratic Alleganian include summaries of how much coal was shipped via railroad versus canal.
 1857 was a year of floods and the necessary repairs.

 - 1858 newspaper reports include entries from the Democratic Alleganian in Cumberland and the Daily Examiner and Sun, two Baltimore newspapers of the era.
 Interestingly enough the articles mostly relate to an attempt to sell the Canal, the management of the Canal, and repairs to Dams Nos.
 4 and 5.

 - 1859 newspaper reports discuss competition between the canal and the Baltimore & Ohio Railroad.
 The news items also discuss Maryland politics and the recurring breaks in the canal.
 The complitation has articles from newspapers in Cumberland, Alexandria, Baltimore, and Washington.